-Thank you so much for privilege to interview you!
+Thank you so much for the privilege to interview you!
 Let’s try to start towards the beginning to get a little background on you and your journey!

 Cassie, it is kismet that you and I met!
 And the fact that we met in London makes it even more fascinating.
 I believe that people come into our lives for certain reasons, and you came into mine at a time when I needed a sounding board.
 You helped me validate that my health has changed – for the better – since living overseas, and I’m happy to share my “health” story with your readers.
 Thank you for encouraging me to speak on behalf of people with food allergies, perhaps my tale can give hope to some who have felt the frustration of lifestyle changes, making correct food choices, and the inevitable scary situations that allergies mandate.